Woolloomooloo: European settlement

 After the First Fleet's arrival in Sydney, the area was initially recognised as Garden Cove or Garden Island Cove after the nearby small wooded Garden Island, off the shore.
 The first land grant was given to John Palmer in 1793 to allow him to run cattle for the fledgling colony.

 An 1832 map by Thomas Mitchell shows "Woolloomooloo Estate" extending from the road "To South Head" northwards to Woolloomooloo Bay.
 To the east lies a hill with windmills and a "New Prison", and land grants on the peninsula that is now the suburbs of Potts Point and Elizabeth Bay.

 In the 1840s, the farm land was subdivided into what is now Woolloomooloo, Darlinghurst and parts of Surry Hills.
 Originally the area saw affluent residents building grand houses, many with spectacular gardens, attracted by the bay and close proximity to the city and Government House.

 The area slowly started to change after expensive houses were built in Elizabeth Bay and further east and a road was needed from Sydney.
 It was for this reason that William Street was built, dividing the land for the first time.

-Woolloomooloo became a working-class district from the 1870s until the late-19th century.
-Its proximity to the docks and industrial waterfront, combined with overflown housing and poor sanitation, gave it a reputation as one of Sydney's tougher, lower-income neighbourhoods.

 Woolloomooloo Bay was used extensively as a port.
-As recently as October 1971, the Maritime Services Board opened a 200 metre berth on the western side of the bay.
+As recently as October 1971, the Maritime Services Board opened a 200-metre berth on the western side of the bay.